idugalic/digital-restaurant/README.md

 *This is a thin layer which coordinates the application activity.
 It does not contain business logic.
 It does not hold the state of the business objects*

-We are going to create more 'web' applications with different architectural styles, API designs and deployment strategies by utilizing components from the domain layer in different way:
+We have created more 'web' applications with different architectural styles, API designs and deployment strategies by utilizing components from the domain layer in different way:

 **Monolithic**